gsroberts1/gsroberts1.github.io/_research/NORMALS.md

 Manuscripts
 ------
 ### In-Preparation
 * Roberts, G. S., Peret, A., Hoffman, C. A., Koscik, R. L., Jonaitis, E. M., Rivera-Rivera, L. A., Cody, K. A., Rowley, H. A., Johnson, S. C., Wieben, O., Johnson, K. M., & Eisenmenger, L. B. Normative Cerebral Blood Flow and Pulsatility in Cognitively Unimpaired Older Adults using 4D Flow MRI.
-To Submit to Radiology.
+In Press with Radiology.
 * Peret, A., Roberts, G. S., Hoffman, C. A., Koscik, R. L., Jonaitis, E. M., Rivera-Rivera, L. A., Cody, K. A., Rowley, H. A., Johnson, S. C., Wieben, O., Johnson, K. M., & Eisenmenger, L. B. 4D Flow Magnetic Resonance Imaging for the Study of Normal Cerebrovascular Aging in a Large Cohort of Cognitively Normal Older Adults.
 To submit to JAMA Neurology.